Support for Entrepreneurs and Employees

 How does one apply for the allowance?

 - You can apply by filling in the application form in the SRS Electronic Declaration System (EDS).
-The application form is available in the EDS from 1 December of year 2020.

 - For employees of the company, the employer submits both an application for downtime allowance and a salary subsidy, but the employee receives the support to his/her account.